rhanus/cdi-resolve-inject/README.md

 </beans>
 ```

 Such a configuration was no accidental.
-The bean of interest was a central service logic bean and there were
+The bean of interest was the central peace of service logic and there were
 several project flavours with different configurations of the bean of interest so that there was a good reason
 to support existing implementation with minimal or better no changes.